~ Danville's 2013 Iron Heritage Festival ~

 Open all Day!
 Mill Street with strolling entertainers, music stages,

-Artisans, food, special stages, Victorian Highwheelers and more!!
+Artisans, food, special stages, Victorian Highwheelers, Miniature display and more!!

 IHF Round Corner Stages - Four Stages will be located on Mill Street

-Performances at 11am until 4pm - On the Hour and Half-Hour
+Performances at 11am until 4pm - On the Hour and Half-Hour, the schedule can be found at the Company Store beginning July 1,

 ~ At the Civil War Encampment at the DMS all day Saturday July 20, 2013 ~